-- 1. Nodes are identified at the intersection of collectors and arterial roads within the mixed-use designations in the GID and displayed on Schedule C. Nodes represent the confluence of many activities and uses.
+- 1. Nodes are identified at the intersection of collectors and arterial roads within the mixed-use designations in the GID.
+Nodes represent the confluence of many activities and uses.
 They are important gathering and meeting places, and the public realm should be designed to reflect their importance. - 2.
 The design of buildings within and immediately adjacent to designated Nodes shall exhibit a high standard of architectural design. - 3.
 The City will encourage and may require a high degree of transparency within the ground floors of all commercial and mixed-use buildings within the Nodes.